pingidentity/terraform-provider-pingone/docs/data-sources/population.md

 ### Read-Only

+- `default` (Boolean) Indicates whether the population is the default population for the environment.
 - `description` (String) The description applied to the population.
 - `id` (String) The ID of this resource.
 - `password_policy_id` (String) The ID of the password policy applied to the population.